VasiliAnoshin/SportAnalyzer/README.md

   ```

+## Docker
+To run the Sport Analyzer API using Docker, follow these steps:
+### 1. Build the Docker image:

+        ```bash
+        docker build -t my-fastapi-app .
+        ```
+### 2. Run the Docker container:
+        ```bash
+        docker run -p 8008:8008 my-fastapi-app
+        ```
+Now, the API is accessible at http://localhost:8008.
+You can use the provided endpoints as described above.

-## run SportAnalyzer in virtual environment
+## Run SportAnalyzer in virtual environment

 - Create virtual env: